42Entrepreneurs/startup-school/README.md

 There is a lot about startup and entrepreneurship mindset on the internet.
 We are not here to shape you mindset about entrepeneurship but we will share resources to ensure you get a lot of inspiration from best entrepreneurs.

 ### Apply?
 If you have any questions or if you are motivated by this program, do not hesitate to contact us @(put an email here ?) and we will get back to you as soon as possible.
-We would like to start the first batch in february as an example and we will do the interviews during january.
+We would like to start the first batch in march as an example and we will do the interviews during february.
 > You may not need a clear idea about your project, as long as you are motivated about the adventure.
 > We may even organize meetups before the program where we can brainstorm on ideas and find your cofounder(s).